yogsototh/Scratch/multi/blog/Haskell-the-Hard-Way.md

 </code>
 </div>
 When you add `deriving (Show)` to your data declaration, Haskell create a `show` function for you.
-We'll see soon how you could use your own `show` function.
+We'll see soon how you can use your own `show` function.

 <div class="codehighlight">
 <code class="haskell">